 A Price for a Price

-Death is his domain and his language.
-He sees how and when others will die — including deaths not yet come — and carves those fates into bone.
-Bone is his medium and his payment: he accepts the calf-bone of Feyre's Middengard Wyrm kill as an entry-gift, and trades knowledge only by strict barter, a question for a question, truth for truth, never a lie.
-To each visitor he shows a different face, always someone of devastating personal significance.
-To Rhysand he wears Jurian.
-To Feyre he becomes a small dark-haired boy with violet-blue eyes — a vision, the later books confirm, of the son she will one day carry: Nyx.
+Death is his domain and his whole language.
+He sees how and when others will die — including the deaths that haven't happened yet — and carves those fates into bone.
+Bone is his medium and his payment: the calf-bone of Feyre's Middengard Wyrm kill gets you in the door, and he trades knowledge by strict barter only.
+A question for a question.
+Truth for truth.
+Never a lie.
+Every visitor gets a different face, always someone of devastating personal significance.
+Rhysand gets Jurian.
+Feyre gets a small dark-haired boy with violet-blue eyes — and the later books confirm it: that's Nyx, the son she'll one day carry.
+He showed her her own child as a bargaining chip and let her work it out later.

 The Mirror & the War